wormtable/wormtable/README.txt

 command line utility wtadmin to manage wormtables, including the ability to dump values and add, remove and view indexes.

-If you use wormtable in your work, please cite the BMC Bioinfomatics `article <http://www.biomedcentral.com/1471-2105/14/356>`_.
+If you use wormtable in your work, please cite the BMC Bioinformatics `article <http://www.biomedcentral.com/1471-2105/14/356>`_.
 See the ``CITATION.txt`` file for details.